Musical keyboard: Size and historical variation

 The chromatic range (also called compass) of keyboard instruments has tended to increase.
 Harpsichords often extended over five octaves (>60 keys) in the 18th century, while most pianos manufactured since about 1870 have 88 keys.
 The lowest pitch (frequency: 27.5 Hz) of an 88-key piano is equivalent to a sub contrabass in the range name.
-Some modern pianos have even more notes (a Bösendorfer 290 "Imperial" has 97 keys, and a Stuart & Sons model has 108 keys).
+Some modern pianos have even more notes (a Bösendorfer 290 "Imperial" has 97 keys, and Stuart & Sons pianos can have up to 112 keys).
 While modern synthesizer keyboards commonly have either 61, 76 or 88 keys, small MIDI controllers are available with 25 keys (digital systems allow shifting octaves, pitch, and "splitting" ranges dynamically, which, in some cases, reduce the need for dedicated keys.
 However, smaller keyboards will typically limit which musical scores can be played).
 Organs normally have 61 keys per manual, though some spinet models have 44 or 49.
 An organ pedalboard is a keyboard with long pedals played by the organist's feet.
 Pedalboards vary in size from 12 to 32 notes or 42 on a touring organ used by Cameron Carpenter.

 In a typical keyboard layout, black note keys have uniform width, and white note keys have uniform width and uniform spacing at the front of the keyboard.
 In the larger gaps between the black keys, the width of the natural notes C, D and E differ slightly from the width of keys F, G, A and B. This allows close to uniform spacing of 12 keys per octave while maintaining uniformity of seven "natural" keys per octave.

 Over the last three hundred years, the octave span distance found on historical keyboard instruments (organs, virginals, clavichords, harpsichords, and pianos) has ranged from as little as 125 mm to as much as 170 mm.

 Modern piano keyboards ordinarily have an octave span of 164–165 mm, resulting in the width of black keys averaging 13.7 mm and white keys about 23.5 mm at the base, disregarding space between keys.